crazyoptimist/crazyoptimist-github-io/content/post/2019/how-to-configure-virtual-hosts-on-centos-7-apache-server.md

 </VirtualHost>
 ```

-Finally, restart the apache to check if you done well. 🙂
+Finally, restart the apache server to apply your changes.

 ```bash
 sudo systemctl restart httpd
 ```

-In some cases, like Laravel apps or Magento, in case you got stuck, don’t forget to check selinux status first.
+If you get stuck when using a framework like Laravel or Magento, don’t forget to check selinux status.

-Happy networking gents! 🙂
+Happy networking! 🙂